okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-hookdeck/main/index.md

 8. Click **Save & Continue**.

-9. With your Hookdeck session and local application running, complete the one-time verification Okta call at this time by clicking **Verify**.
+9. Complete the one-time verification Okta call at this time by clicking **Verify**.
 You can also verify the Event Hook at later time.
 See [Event Hook verification](/docs/guides/event-hook-hookdeck/#event-hook-verification).

 ### Event Hook verification